Beagle Dog

 Is it Common for a Beagle to Snore?

-Sometimes, a new owner is surprised, because in general only dogs who are classified as Brachycephalic dogs are known as snorers.
+Sometimes, a new owner is surprised, because in general only dogs that are classified as Brachycephalic dogs are known as snorers.
 A Brachycephalic dog is one that has a flat face, where the snout does not extend or barely does.
 Pugs, Bull dogs and others are in this group.
-So whey do Beagles snore?
+So why do Beagles snore?
 Let's find out!

 There are several reasons why most Beagles snore....and 1 Beagle may snore for a completely different reason than another.
 Just like an owner may have 1 Beagle who shakes the house at night and another who is as quite as a mouse.